 Iowa's Geological Resources Workshop for Teachers

-Earn two units of graduate credit and learn about Iowa's geological resources through an activity-based short course through the University of Northern Iowa.
+Earn two units of graduate credit and learn about Iowa's geological resources through an activity-based short course (EARTHSCI 6233 Iowa's Geological Resources for Teachers) through the University of Northern Iowa.

 The course begins with an online component in the spring to prepare you for the hands-on workshop visiting various geological sites and preparing curricular materials in July.